NicholasMoon/hw03-l-systems/README.md

 Creating the L-System engine in WebGL definitely took the most time in this project, but it was a very useful opportunity to implement one to really understand the underlying mechanisms at play in a program like Houdini.
-Overall I was satisfied with my background and the L-System engine, although my actual castle could have used a lot more polish.
+Overall I was satisfied with my background and the L-System engine, although my actual castle and tree could have used a lot more polish.